 Endesa team building a solar farm in Andalusia.
 Image by Endesa (www.endesa.com)

 Spanish power utility Endesa SA (BME:ELE) will invest EUR 3.1 billion (USD 3.48bn) under the 2022-2024 strategic plan to grow its renewable energy capacity to 12,300 MW by the end of the planning period.

-The EUR-7.9-billion plan was presented today on the occasion of the group’s capital markets day.
+The EUR-7.5-billion strategic plan was presented today on the occasion of the group’s capital markets day.

-Endesa expects to add 4,000 MW of new renewables by the end of 2024, with solar project making up 90% of the planned total, and the resting being wind.
+Endesa expects to add 4,000 MW of new renewables by the end of 2024, with solar projects making up 90% of the planned total, and the resting being wind.

 The rest of Endesa’s money will go towards digitalisation of the distribution network, power retail and electrification efforts, such as installation of charging points for electric vehicles, under the Endesa X brand.

 As for the financial targets, the utility sees its EBITDA growing to EUR 4.7 billion in 2024, from EUR 4 billion it expects to record for the full year 2021, thanks to planned investment exploits and improved market conditions.
 Its ordinary net profit is expected to grow by 18% to EUR 2.2 billion in 2024.

 The renewables business is expected to boost its contribution to EBITDA from EUR 500 million to EUR 800 million between 2022 and 2024, Endesa said.

 Between 2021 and 2030, Endesa is prepared to invest EUR 31 billion in the whole business, with EUR 12 billion of the amount going towards growing the operational wind, solar and hydropower capacity to 24,000 MW.